Carson-Stark/ArduinoAlarmClock/README.md

 # Arduino Multi-Alarm Clock

-A customizable, low-power digital alarm clock built with Arduino.
-Supports multiple alarms with weekday scheduling, a minimalist two-button interface, and a 3D-printed enclosure.
-Designed for reliability, power efficiency, and a clean user experience.
+A customizable, low-power digital alarm clock built using an **Arduino Nano**.
+Supports multiple alarms with per-day scheduling, a minimalist two-button interface, and a compact 3D-printed enclosure.
+Designed for reliability, power efficiency, and an intuitive user experience.

 ---

 ## Features

-- Set up to **8 independent alarms** with day-of-week schedules
+- Set up to **8 independent alarms** with weekday scheduling
-- **16x4 LCD** with large, custom-rendered block digits
+- **16x4 I2C LCD** with large, block-style custom digits
-- **EEPROM** storage for alarm persistence across power cycles
+- **EEPROM**-backed persistent alarm storage
-- **Two-button UI** with support for short/long presses and menu navigation
+- **Two-button interface** with context-aware short/long presses
-- **Light sensor** for automatic screen dimming in dark environments
+- **Ambient light detection** to auto-dim or disable display
-- **Sleep mode** with minute-level wake-up via RTC interrupt
+- **Deep sleep mode** with RTC interrupt wake every minute
-- **AC-powered** with voltage sensing for brownout detection
+- **AC-powered** with voltage sensing for brownout warnings
-- **Custom 3D-printed case** and clean protoboard layout
+- **Compact 3D-printed case** for clean and durable packaging

 ---